SylviaOne/Repo-hub/README.md

-## What is a vampire's favorite fruit?
-A blood orange.
+## What kind of tree fits in your hand?
+A palm tree!